LKLLLLLLLLLL/CodeStatistics/README.md

 stats-code /path/to/your/codebase
 ```

 In default, the tool will read `.gitignore` file to exclude files and directories.
-But you can disable this behavior with `--no-gitignore` flag:
+But you can disable this behavior with `--no-git` flag:
 ```bash
 stats-code --no-git
 ```